 Symptoms caused by coffee sensitivity usually go away when the person stops drinking coffee.

-People who are sensitive to coffee may experience gastrointestinal upset or symptoms related to other issues that are worsening.
+People sensitive to coffee may experience gastrointestinal upset or symptoms related to other issues that are worsening.
 Coffee, for example, can aggravate heartburn and symptoms of gastroesophageal reflux disease (GERD).
 Caffeine can relax the sphincter at the bottom of the food pipe, allowing stomach acid to leak up and irritate it.

 Caffeine overdose symptoms vs. allergy symptoms